Workerbee2/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing
-# Week 2 — Distributed Tracing

- Hey guys , welcome back to Week 1!
+- Heyuys , welcome back to Week 2!
- For a beginner like me, I would like to present a few definitions beforewe get into the homework challenges and the stretch challenges too!
+-or a beginner like me, I would like to present a few definitions beforewe get into the homework challenges and the stretch challenges too!

 ## Introduction